dwiwad/hockey_site/posts/nhl-player-demographics.md

 were designed to encourage faster, more aggressive offensive play.<sup>(<a href="https://records.nhl.com/history/historical-rule-changes" rel="noopener noreferrer">8</a>)</sup>
 For example, the league eliminated the two-line pass rule making it such that players could pass from their defensive zone across the red line, allowing for longer stretch passes, quick transitions, and breakaways.
-Additionally, the league reinstated the "tag-up" rule for offides, allowing an offensive player to simply pop one skate out of the zone and re-enter.
+Additionally, the league reinstated the "tag-up" rule for offsides, allowing an offensive player to simply pop one skate out of the zone and re-enter.
 This, as opposed to having to fully exit the zone, come to a stop, and re-enter, allows the game to maintain a faster more aggressive pace.